csiro-wsn/tutedocs/Connectivity/CN.1-GPIO.md

 #define PIN     DT_GPIO_PIN(LED0_NODE, gpios)
 #define FLAGS   DT_GPIO_FLAGS(LED0_NODE, gpios)
 ```
-Here, `DT_ALIAS()` is used to find the reference `led0` within the DTC.
+Here, `DT_ALIAS()` is used to find the reference `led0` within the DTS.
 This is a special case of using an alias.
 If we look in the `zephyr.dts` file, you will notice that `led0` is specified as `aliases{}`.
 So this macro "returns a node identifier for the node which is aliased".

 When you follow the `led0` alias in `zephyr.dts`, you will notice that it simply maps to a GPIO pin.
 Aliases can help abstract the hardware within the devicetree and make them easy to access.